9 Places Associated with Historical Figures Who Loved Kanagawa

 *Jindai Cedar: Cedar wood that is over several hundred years old and has been buried underground or underwater for over 1,000 years.

-Calligraphy of "Kansuiro" by Hirobumi Ito
+Calligraphy of "Kansui-ro" by Ito Hirobumi

-Furnishings related to Princess Kazunomiya, the last empress of the Edo period (three-leaf hollyhock crest) Princess Seikan'in Kazunomiya (1846-1877) stayed at the palace to recuperate from an illness.
+Princess Seikan'in (1846 - 1877) stayed in the building to recuperate from illness.
 She later passed away.
-The furnishings associated with her are marked with the three-leaf hollyhock crest.
-Tenshoin (Atsuhime), the wife of the 13th Shogun, stayed at the palace in around 1880, saying she wanted to visit Kansuiro, where Kazunomiya passed away.
+The furnishings associated with her are marked with the three-leaf chrysanthemum crest.
+Tenshoin (Atsuhime), the wife of the 13th Shogun, stayed in the building around 1880, saying she wanted to visit Kansuiro, where Princess Kazunomiya passed away.
 It is said that she cried bitterly as she gazed upon the flowing Hayakawa River, thinking of the late Princess Kazunomiya.

 (Image provided by) Motoyu Kansuiro

-The rooms range from traditional style rooms that make generous use of precious wood to rooms with open-air baths.
-The rooms are full of character and emotion, showcasing the craftsmanship and attention to detail of the artisans, and have the atmosphere of good old Japanese architecture.
+The rooms range from traditional-style rooms made with plenty of fine wood to rooms with open-air baths.The rooms are full of character and emotion, showcasing the craftsmanship and attention to detail of the artisans, and have the atmosphere of good old Japanese architecture.

 Taisho bath